Aggregate functions

 Arguments

-• value is any numeric non-negative value.
+is any numeric non-negative value.percentile

-• percentile is a double value between 0.0 and 1.0, inclusive.
+value between 0.0 and 1.0, inclusive.precision

-• precision is an optional int value between 0 and 5, inclusive.
+value between 0 and 5, inclusive.
 This is the number of significant decimal digits to which the histogram will maintain value resolution and separation.
 For example, when the input column contains integer values between 0 and 3,600,000,000 and the precision is set to 3, value quantization within the range will be no larger than 1/1,000th (or 0.1%) of any value.
 In this example, the function tracks and analyzes the counts of observed response times ranging between 1 microsecond and 1 hour in magnitude, while maintaining a value resolution of 1 microsecond up to 1 millisecond, a resolution of 1 millisecond (or better) up to one second, and a resolution of 1 second (or better) up to 1,000 seconds.
 At its maximum tracked value (1 hour), it would still maintain a resolution of 3.6 seconds (or better).

 Return value

-Return value type is double.
+Return value type is double

 Examples